 Split testing is built into OptinMonster.
 Here’s how you can use it on your own site.

-Login to OptinMonster, then click the three-dot menu next to the campaign you want to split test.
+Login to OptinMonster, then click the three-dot menu next to the campaign you want to test.
+Then choose A/B Split Test.

-You’ll see a popup window where you can give your test a name and description.
+You’ll be redirected to a page where you can give your test a name and description.
 Click Create Split Test.

 More Popup Design Inspiration